 Today, it's quite different.
 The choices available to even the amateur recordist are so varied as to be almost bewildering.
 Digital recording has benefitted from the advances in computer technology which is moving at a breakneck speed.
 The first casualty of the computer age was the practice of recording digital audio to magnetic tape.
 Computer hard drives became the norm for studios who gladly replaced their stands of multitrack digital tape recorders with racks of computer hard drives.
 These are used for both audio capture and for long-term storage (with suitable back-ups, of course).
 Now, solid-state memory is making inroads into the hard-drive-based recording camp.
 Solid-state memories have the advantages that they have no moving parts, have long storage life and can be physically very small.
 Expect this trend to continue until it has replaced hard disk recording altogether.

-Example of a rack-mounted Solid State Recorder/playe
+Example of a rack-mounted Solid State Recorder/player

 As amateur recordists, we benefit from these computer-based innovations in a number of ways.
 There are portable devices available which use a myriad of formats and media that cover just about everything from MP3 recording from a live source, all the way to the very sophisticated and flexible DSD (Direct Stream Digital) with it's 2.8 or 5.6 MHz sampling rate.
 The equipment required ranges from laptop computers to tiny solid state recorders, some, not much bigger than a pack of cigarettes.
 Let's examine some of the more popular and accessible options: